Culture of New England: Overview

-New England is the oldest region of the United States and one of the first successful English settlements in the Americas, and it has a long and oft-contested cultural history.
+New England is the oldest region of the United States and one of the first successful English settlements in the Americas, and it has a long and often-contested cultural history.
 Professor of American and New England Studies Joseph A. Conforti writes, "New England has been a storied place.
 Its identity has been encoded in narratives about its past—stories that have been continually revised in response to new interpretive needs generated by the transformations of regional life[, helping] New Englanders negotiate, traditionalize, and resist change."
 As such, New England culture is a complex combination of its overarching and popular Puritan English colonial narrative and its multiple and equally important complementary and competing alternative narratives.
+The original 17th century settlers mostly came from the East of England and over time formed the culture and became the Anglo-Americans of the region.

-Within modern New England, a cultural divide also exists between urban, mobile New Englanders living along the densely populated coastline, and in much of Connecticut, and rural New Englanders in western Massachusetts, Vermont, New Hampshire, and Maine, where population density is low.
+Within modern New England, a cultural divide also exists between urban, mobile New Englanders living along the densely populated coastline and in much of Connecticut, and rural New Englanders in western Massachusetts, Vermont, New Hampshire, and Maine, where population density is low.

 The creative economy also plays an important role in the larger economy of New England.
 In 2002, there were nearly 275,000 workers in the region engaged in cultural enterprises, with nearly half in Massachusetts alone.
 As a percentage of the workforce compared to other US states, Massachusetts ranks first for architects, Connecticut ranks third for producers and directors, Maine ranks fourth for visual artists, New Hampshire ranks eleventh for writers, Rhode Island ranks first for photographers, and Vermont ranks third for visual artists, announcers, and writers.